 Dermatologist's recommendation for Glycolic Acid Anti Aging Skin Care for Your Body, Arms and Legs

 To help ensure my web customers' success in using professional strength glycolic acid products, the product pages on my web site have the great glycolic acid usage tricks that I’ve learned over the years in my dermatology practice.

 Can you combine glycolic acid products with tretinoin (Retin A)?

 Maybe.
 Not everyone’s skin can handle it though and these two ingredients can’t be on your skin at the same time.
 I have some patients who can use a facial glycolic acid day product and then their tretinoin at bedtime.
 Others tretinoin users come in for chemical peels with glycolic acid every 6 weeks.
 (Retin A users have to be careful with chemical peels though because their skin peels so much faster than non-Retin A users, consult an expert!)
 I personally had to switch from the combination therapy to peels in my 40s because my skin became more sensitive when I developed mild rosacea and facial seborrhea (argh!).
-Before that I could use Glytone Exfoliating Lotion every morning and tretinoin at night and it was fantastic.
+Before that I could use a glycolic acid lotion every morning and tretinoin at night and it was fantastic.
 Luckily I can tolerate occasional peels.
-I’ve can also easily rely on my Anti Aging Body Kit to keep my non-facial skin on a consistent anti aging skin care regimen.
-After almost 25 years practicing dermatology I’m still convinced that glycolic acid is a key ingredient in any comprehensive anti aging skin care regimen.
+I've can also easily rely on my Ultra-Fast Body Smoothing Kit to keep my non-facial skin on a consistent anti aging skin care regimen.
+After almost 25 years practicing dermatology I'm still convinced that glycolic acid is a key ingredient in any comprehensive anti aging skin care regimen.

 Bernstein, EF, et. al. (including Van Scott, E), Glycolic Acid Treatment Increases Type 1 Collagen mRNA and Hyaluronic Acid Content of Human Skin, Dermatologic Surgery 2001;27:429-433